frizatch/Tableau-Intro-to-TableauPublic/README.md

 **Marks card**: *control sparce for adding further detail into your visualization.*
 - Click on one of the properties in the box to manually change the way that your visualization appears.
 - Drag and drop Dimensions or Measures onto properties in the Marks card to change the context or detail of that Dimension or Measure.
+- Different cards appear for different layers if the visualization needs them (e.g. multiple layers on a map).

 **Sheets**: *Where you create your data visualization.
 Each visualization will require its own sheet.*